oldstuffs/reflection/README.md

 # Reflection

-Simple reflection library to manage minecraft plugins.
+Simple and powerfull class/method/field/constructor manipulation!

 ### Using